Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Analytical Results

 \section{Analytical Results}

-We apply the transfer law derived in Section 3.4 to obtain explicit, mode-resolved predictions for the instantaneous shadow displacement.
-Our strategy is to evaluate the contractions in Eq. \eqref{eq:met_pert_R(phi,t)}\eqref{eq:T_lm} on the equatorial circular null orbit $(r_c,\theta=\tfrac{\pi}{2})=(3M,\tfrac{\pi}{2})$, using the RW–Zerilli reconstruction of $h_{\mu\nu}$ and standard identities for tensor harmonics on $S^2$.
+We apply the transfer law Eq. \eqref{eq_met_pert_R(phi,t)} derived in Section \ref{sec3.5} to obtain explicit, mode-resolved predictions for the instantaneous shadow displacement.
+Our strategy is to evaluate the contractions in Eq. \eqref{eq_met_pert_R(phi,t)}\eqref{eq_T_lm} on the equatorial circular null orbit $(r_c,\theta=\frac{\pi}{2})=(3M,\frac{\pi}{2})$, using the RW-Zerilli reconstruction of $h_{\mu\nu}$ and standard identities for tensor harmonics on $S^2$.